usnistgov/NIST-Uncertainty-Machine/README.md

  Changing 	```$debug``` to ```TRUE``` in ```validation.php``` can start debug mode which display more information relative to the computation.
 ## Changelog

+### version 1.4.2 - 2020-05
+ - Fix Student-t degree of freedom between 0 and 2
+ - Improve manual and About page

 ### version 1.4.1 - 2019-02-27
  - Translation in several languages